chochos/spring-boot2-bug/README.md

 version runs just fine (just do `gradle bootRun` on  `service2`, but the `boot2` version won't compile, complaining that it can't find a class that's in `service1`.

+I'm using Gradle 4.7, due to a problem we're having with Lombok and any version of Gradle above 4.7.

 I'm publishing this in the hopes that someone can help me figure this out.